Employer’s Guide to Multi-State Payroll for Remote Workers

 • Mistakes in multi-state payroll processing can be fixed through payroll remediation and working with relevant state or tax authorities

-Employer Responsibilities for State Tax Withholding for Remote Employees and Independent Contractors
+Employer Responsibilities for Multi-State Payroll Tax Withholding

-To remain in compliance with state and local payroll tax obligations, employers should first determine which category their remote workers fall under.
 Are your remote workers classified as employees or as independent contractors?
 This determines whether you as the employer are responsible for withholding payroll taxes.
 If your remote workers are independent contractors, then you are not responsible for withholding payroll taxes from their earnings, they would instead be responsible for managing their own taxes.

 According to the IRS, “an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.”
 Be aware that misclassifying an employee as an independent contractor with no reasonable basis for doing so can result in stiff punishment, including being held liable for employment taxes for that worker without the ability to access relief provisions.

-State Income Tax Withholding
+State Income Tax Withholding for Remote Employees

 After classifying your worker as an employee, the next step is identifying their state of residence.
 As an employer, you are already required to withhold state income tax from employee wages, even for nonresident workers.
 Take note that nine states do not have a state income tax, so it is unnecessary to withhold funds in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.